Darkness lies cold and empty.

 She thought about the dead woman lying on the ground, her dark hair.
 Could that have been Emily?
 A shiver went through her as the images from that horrific night were already beginning to swarm, unwanted yet needing to have their say.
 She remained quiet and looked away, her throat too tight to voice her thoughts, even if she wanted to.

-She had dreamed of it, and then it happened… Ever since that night, she’d had several dreams that never come true, but today had been different.
-There was something eerily familiar about the strange, waking dream she’d had of Raiff, and this is what worried her most.
+A week before that ‘terrible event’ she had dreamed of it, and then it had happened.
+Since then, she’d had several dreams that never came true, but today had been different.
+There was something eerily familiar about the strange, waking dream she’d had of Raiff, and this is what worried her the most.
 She could feel it in the air—something was coming.

 She shivered despite the hot breeze—even with the sun down, the heat was oppressive.
 This fact reminded her of the present.
 She could sense that it was becoming increasingly difficult for the people to ignore their fears as their world began to die around them.
 The heat of this drought was making everyone a little more on edge.
 Perhaps that was all she was feeling.